 Providentially, the Lord shut the door on this ministry opportunity earlier this year and since then, after wrestling with the idea of having to move and many discussions, interviews, appraisals, exams, reference checks and reviews with several different Churches, one in particular stood out for us and we to them.

 A few weeks ago the leadership team of that Church asked their congregation to prayerfully consider voting to call and appoint me as their next Pastor.
 They voted, unanimously, to do so and I have accepted their invitation.
-I will begin in my official capacity as Pastor of Marsfield Community Church from 1 July.
+I will begin in a new pastorate from 1 July.

 This transition time held, for my family, many challenges and opportunities, not the least of which involves saying farewell to some dear friends.
 There were a number of people God used to support, strengthen, pray for and encourage us throughout.
 I cannot overstate my appreciation for God and you.
 Thank you!
 The next ministry is both an immense privilege and solemn charge and I am excited to move into the next proving ground that God has prepared.
 My first request of our new Church was a 3-fold one I would ask of you as well, please pray for me, my family and our new Church.
 Specifically that:

 – God is honoured and glorified in our ministry together;